w3bappd3v/bootstrap-customizer/README.md

 node server

 CL2
-grunt
+gulp

-browser to localhost:3000 from grunt output
+browse to localhost:3000 from gulp output

-change SCSS and see changes instantly:)
+change SCSS and reflect instantly:)